davide-marino00/PBI_DOCS/refac.md

 			    'vw_missing_timesheet'[MissingHours] < 0
 			)
 ```
-- **DAX Explanation (Generated):** The DAX expression you've provided is designed to calculate a specific measure called 'CountNegativeMissingHours'.
+- **DAX Explanation (Generated):** This DAX expression is designed to calculate the number of unique employees who have recorded negative missing hours in a timesheet report.
 Here's a breakdown of what it does in simple business terms:

-1. **Purpose**: This measure counts the number of unique employees who have recorded negative missing hours in the 'vw_missing_timesheet' table.

-2. **Components**:
-   - **CALCULATE**: This function changes the context in which data is evaluated.
-In this case, it is used to apply a filter to the data.
+1. **CALCULATE Function**: This function is used to modify the context in which data is evaluated.
+In this case, it is being used to apply a specific filter to the data.

-   - **DISTINCTCOUNT**: This function counts the number of unique values in a specified column.
-Here, it counts unique 'EmployeeID' values.
+2. **DISTINCTCOUNT Function**: This part of the expression counts the number of unique Employee IDs.
+It ensures that each employee is only counted once, even if they have multiple entries.

-   - **'vw_missing_timesheet'[MissingHours] < 0**: This is the filter condition applied by the CALCULATE function.
-It specifies that only records where the 'MissingHours' are less than zero should be considered.
+3. **'vw_missing_timesheet'[MissingHours] < 0**: This is the filter applied to the data.
+It specifies that we are only interested in records where the 'MissingHours' value is less than zero, meaning we are looking for instances where employees have negative missing hours.

-3. **Outcome**: The result of this measure will give you the total number of distinct employees who have negative values for missing hours.
-This could indicate issues such as over-reporting of hours or errors in timesheet submissions, which can be important for payroll accuracy and employee management.
+In summary, this measure counts how many different employees have negative missing hours recorded in the timesheet data.
+This could be useful for identifying issues with time reporting or understanding employee attendance patterns.

-In summary, 'CountNegativeMissingHours' helps organizations identify how many employees have discrepancies in their reported hours, specifically those that are negative, allowing for further investigation or corrective action.

 **`Dax_EmpCount`**